 The Laiyifen campaigns have been incredibly successful because they integrated online and offline to create unique experiences for fans.

 Another excellent way brands can drive foot traffic is by giving influencers exclusive coupons to share with their fans.
 The catch: These coupons can only be redeemed in-store.

 Back in June, Dolce & Gabbana launched their new perfume Floral Drops.
 Because perfume is a very sensory product, they knew they needed to get consumers to the store to try it.

 The company gave influencers individualised virtual invitation cards to share with their fans.
 The fans could take those to offline stores to redeem limited edition gifts.
 Because the invitations were customised for each influencer, D&G was able to track each influencer’s results.

 Unique experience + Influencer + Incentives = Great New Retail O2O Marketing

 Young Chinese consumers want to shop at brick-and-mortar stores, but at the same time, they lead busy lives and are inundated with messaging from brands all day.
 If brands really want to get them through the door in the new retail environment, they need to give them that final push with O2O marketing.

-Consumers already rely on Influencers to discover and learn about new products.
+Consumers already rely on influencers to discover and learn about new products.
 But why stop there?
-Instead of assuming that China Influencers can only produce results in the online world, brands need to realize the impact Influencers can have on new retail offline sales and collaborate with them to create unique and exciting incentives for their fans to get off their mobile device and into the store.
+Instead of assuming that China influencers can only produce results in the online world, brands need to realise the impact influencers can have on new retail offline sales and collaborate with them to create unique and exciting incentives for their fans to get off their mobile device and into the store.